-Regarding industrial sectors, there were generally only small changes in the relationship with low- or minimum-wage labour between 2014 and 2018.
-The strongest reductions in low-wage or minimum-wage risks occurred in the sectors 'Accommodation and food service activities', 'Administrative and support service activities', 'Public administration and defence; compulsory social security', 'Arts, entertainment, and recreation', and 'Other service activities'.
-With respect to the 'Financial and insurance activities' and 'Education' industries, the low-wage risk significantly increased.
-Except for 'Public administration and defence; compulsory social security', 'Real estate activities', and 'Human health and social work activities', the distance to both thresholds also dropped significantly.
-The latter also applied to the 'Transportation and storage' industry.
-In contrast, the distance to the minimum-wage and low-wage thresholds increased in the sector 'Mining and quarrying'.
+Regarding industrial sectors, there were generally only small changes in the relationship with low- or minimum-wage labor between 2014 and 2018.
+The strongest reductions in low-wage or minimum-wage risks occurred in the sectors 'accommodation and food service activities', 'administrative and support service activities', 'public administration and defense; compulsory social security', 'arts, entertainment, and recreation', and 'other service activities'.
+With respect to the 'financial and insurance activities' and 'education' industries, the low-wage risk significantly increased.
+Except for 'public administration and defense; compulsory social security', 'real estate activities', and 'human health and social work activities', most industries showed that the distance to both thresholds also dropped significantly.
+This was true for the 'transportation and storage' industry.
+In contrast, the distance to the minimum-wage and low-wage thresholds increased in the 'mining and quarrying' sector.